Tony O'Donoghue: Personal life

-O'Donoghue has supported the London Borough of Haringey team Tottenham Hotspur since childhood.
+O'Donoghue has supported Tottenham Hotspur since childhood.

 While studying history and economics at University College Cork, O'Donoghue edited The Raven.

 He married RTÉ's Mary Wilson in 1994 and they have a daughter.
 The couple split in 2005.
 O'Donoghue married Sarah Symmons in 2013 who he had met on a flight to Newcastle.
 They have one son together.

 In 2011, he had a lump removed from his neck and underwent radiation and chemotherapy after being diagnosed with cancer.
 O'Donoghue was worried about his upcoming football commitments but his oncologist Professor John Crown said: "Tony, I want you to be well for the World Cup in Qatar in 2022".